vvasuki/english/pause-heavy-verse/hindu/sthAneshvaraH/pANDitya/seeker-types.md

 Some ask me: how are you doing?
 I say fine, and they say: can I ask you a question?
 And other times, they simply send me a message: can I ask you a question?
 And I say yes.
 This way, I never have to write one extra word but have already answered their question.

+## Listening & consuming
+When Guruji taught, I would listen to him intensely.
+And I would forget I was listening to him.
+I would try to consume every word.
+I needed to form thoughts to comprehend and most often I would not even have that.
+And my brilliant colleagues always made fun of me.
+They could not distinguish whether I was just dozing or listening.
+And Guruji helped them tease me more.

+I did not want to waste my time forming thoughts when grasping his teachings.
+For that, I already had my books.

+(my mode of study was the same whether it was in front of Prem Chetan, Ramanandaji or Vrajavallabha guruji.)